fmaguire/amr_training_workshop_practical/README.md

 You'll find there are 8 different AMR genes predicted in our assembly by AMRFinderPlus.

-## Harmonising AMR Prediction Results
+## 4. hAMRonizing Prediction Results

 There are many AMR prediction tools all of which have different incompatible outputs.
 This makes comparing the performance of different tools difficult.
 It also makes it hard to change tools because